Skip to main content

 Fill blender or food processer no more than one-third full with hot soup to avoid splashes.
 Puree until smooth.
 Return soup to the saucepan and stir in the remaining 2 cups stock.
 Return soup to medium heat and reheat gently.
 Just before serving, stir in the chopped cilantro and lime juice.
 Season with the salt, if desired.
 Ladle into warmed individual bowls.
 Garnish with a drizzle of yogurt, a sprinkle of lime zest and cilantro leaves.

-Romi Londre is a dietitian in Nutrition Services in La Crosse, Wisconsin.
+Romi Londre is a dietitian in Nutrition in Eau Claire, Wisconsin.

 Topics in this Post